butcherman/Tech_Bench_Installer/README.md

 ## Requirements

 Tech Bench requires that Docker and Docker Compose are installed on the dedicated server for the application.
+For more information regarding installing and setting up Docker, refer to the Docker website:  <https://www.docker.com/get-started/>

 By default, Tech Bench is set to run only through HTTPS.
 It is highly recommended to upload a valid SSL Certificate to the application.